 Reaching Out to Current MBA Students

-Melisa Prevost – Former Berkeley Haas alumni interviewer
+Melisa Prevost – Berkeley Haas alum and former Berkeley Haas alumni interviewer

 Short Answers